JennEYoon/DeFi-ml/pyfinance/Capital21C/readme.md

  * PySAL and geosnap -- try to contribute something, documentation or example First Issue, if they have one.
  * Apologize to Eli, and ask him to delete my previous PR attempt.
 Since it failed, wink.

+Say hello to Juan and send him an email to check-in.